 - Delivering babies too early (pre-term birth)

 Pregnant women are more likely to have gum disease because of hormonal changes during pregnancy.
 Research also suggests that serious gum disease may be linked to babies being born too early and/or at a low birth weight.
 That’s why it’s important for pregnant women as well as women who want to become pregnant to see their dentist regularly.
-Pregnant women who have both BCBSRI medical and dental coverage can receive an extra cleaning during their pregnancy at no additional cost.

 Tips for a healthy mouth